wrritam/wrritam/README.md

 - 👋 Hi, I’m @RitamSamant
 - 👀 I’m interested in ...Developement, Open Source, movies-series and football.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...DSA and Web Dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...bruceritamwayne02@gmail.com